varocketry/guitar-mastery-hub/public/lessons/lesson_044_modal_interchange_borrowing.md

 ---

-## 📖 SECTION 4: THE MOST USEFUL BORROWED CHORDS
+## ðŸ“– SECTION 4: THE MOST USEFUL BORROWED CHORDS

 ### In Major Keys (Borrowing from Parallel Minor)